RoamGuru Roam Guru

 Cost: Free (self-guided); booklet €4; guided tour €15

-The Owl Trail (Parcours de la Chouette) is Dijon's ingenious solution to historical exploration.
-Follow 22 brass owl plaques embedded in sidewalks through the historic center, each marking a significant monument.
-The route forms a figure-eight pattern, allowing visitors to complete it in sections.
+The Owl Trail is Dijon's answer to the question every historic city faces: how do you help visitors find the good stuff without turning them into tourists?
+The solution is 22 brass owl plaques embedded in sidewalks, each marking a significant monument.
+The route forms a figure-eight through the historic center, so you can complete it in sections.

-The Lucky Owl (La Chouette): The trail's namesake is a small carved owl on the northern side of Notre-Dame Church, on the corner of Rue de la Chouette and Rue des Forges (GPS: 47.3216° N, 5.0415° E).
-Local tradition insists you touch it with your left hand while making a wish—the owl's face has been polished smooth by millions of hopeful fingers over centuries.
-Arrive early (before 9:00 AM) to avoid queues of wish-makers.
+The Lucky Owl (La Chouette): The trail's namesake sits on the northern side of Notre-Dame, at the corner of Rue de la Chouette and Rue des Forges (GPS: 47.3216° N, 5.0415° E).
+The face has been polished smooth by centuries of hopeful fingers.
+Local tradition says touch it with your left hand while making a wish.
+I don't believe in wishes, but I touch it every time.
+Arrive before 9:00 AM if you want the stone to yourself.

 Key Stops Along the Trail:

-Porte Guillaume (Stop 3): This triumphal arch, built in 1788, replaced a medieval gate and honors Louis XVI's brother.
-The neoclassical design echoes Rome's Arch of Titus, but the carved reliefs celebrate Burgundian industry—wine, grain, and livestock.
+Porte Guillaume (Stop 3): This 1788 triumphal arch replaced a medieval gate and honors Louis XVI's brother.
+The neoclassical design echoes Rome's Arch of Titus, but the carved reliefs celebrate Burgundian industry—wine, grain, livestock.
+It's propaganda, but beautiful propaganda.

-Place François Rude (Stop 6): Named for the Dijon-born sculptor who created the La Marseillaise relief on Paris's Arc de Triomphe, this square features a replica of his work.
-The fountain's animated bronze figures depict Burgundian wine harvesters.
+Place François Rude (Stop 6): Named for the Dijon-born sculptor who created the La Marseillaise relief on Paris's Arc de Triomphe.
+On Saturday mornings, the square fills with market stalls.

-Rue des Forges (Stop 7): Dijon's most beautiful street showcases medieval timber-framed houses, Renaissance mansions, and the famous tiled roofs that characterize Burgundian architecture.
-The Maison Maillard (Stop 8), with its carved façade depicting biblical scenes, represents the height of Renaissance decorative art.
+Rue des Forges (Stop 7): Dijon's most beautiful street.
+Medieval timber-framed houses, Renaissance mansions, and the famous tiled roofs that characterize Burgundian architecture.
+The Maison Maillard (Stop 8), with its carved façade depicting biblical scenes, represents the height of Renaissance decorative art in Burgundy.

 Address: 8 Rue de la Chouette, 21000 Dijon